(Windhoek, Kalahari/Marientel, Fish River Canyon, Lüderitz, Namtib Biosphere Reserve, Sossusvlei, Swakopmund, Palmwag, Etosha, Otjiwarongo)

-Through close personal contact with the family at Namtib Desert Lodge you get to now the typical Namibian farm life and you will find out a lot of interesting information about the famous Namib Desert, the fascinating Tiras Mountains and the fauna and flora of Southern Namibia.
+Through close personal contact with the family at Namtib Desert Lodge, you get to now experience the typical Namibian farm life and you will find out a lot of interesting information about the famous Namib Desert, the fascinating Tiras Mountains and the fauna and flora of Southern Namibia.
 You'll have the option of going on nature walks, scenic drives on the property, birdwatching and amazing star gazing.

 Today you travel through some of Namibia’s most spectacular sceneries.
 Vast expanses of yellow savannah are dotted with bushes and solitary camelthorn trees.
 Distant mountain ranges take on different nuances of purple and blue as the day progresses.
 En route you visit the Duwisib Castle, which was built by Baron von Wolff for his American wife Jayta in 1909.
 The furnishings and paintings were imported from Germany.
 Your destination is Sossusvlei.

 Soar the desert skies in a hot air balloon, embark on a fly-in day safari to some of the most remote natural wonders in Namibia or experience the true magnitude of NamibRand on a walking safari…